 What is GPRS?

-General packet radio service (GPRS) a standard for wireless communications in which a packet oriented mobile data service is available to users of the 2G, GSM and 3G technology.
+General packet radio service (GPRS) is a standard for wireless communications in which a packet-oriented mobile data service is available to users of 2G, GSM, and 3G technology.

 GPRS, which supports a wide range of bandwidths, is an efficient use of limited bandwidth and is particularly suited for sending and receiving small bursts of data, such as e-mail and Web browsing, as well as large volumes of data.

 a) Always online

 d) Internet applications for smart devices through wireless application protocol (WAP)

 A GPRS connection is a cellular data platform that uses general packet radio service (GPRS) frequencies to link a mobile wireless device, such as a smartphone, to an information network.
 It will enable text messaging, also known as short message service (SMS) transmissions, as well as rudimentary data downloads and web access.
 GPRS used to be the fastest network accessible.
 This is no longer the case; in terms of speed and dependability, both 3G and 4G networks exceed.